Satoshi Ohno: Career

 Following Arashi's hiatus, Ohno had been absent from the public eye, except for a minimum of messages transmitted via the other members.
 In late April 2024, he provided an interview to a Post Seven reporter, in which he talked about meeting with the others at late night to talk, given the other's busy schedules.
 Among the things he talked about was Arashi's newly opened company and Ninomiya's independence from Smile-Up.
 He barely spoke about the hiatus and totally evaded the question of his commercial businesses opening around Miyakojima, Okinawa, including a hotel and a bar.
 Ohno has been investing in real estate since 2017, with plans to build a tourist resort.
 Of these, he said "I don't want to talk about it because it's private".
 He also talked about learning to drive.
 He said that it wasn't because of his needing to drive to Miyakojima, but because he felt it was time he learned, since, before, he had to rely on others to take him wherever he needed to go.
 About the return of activities as Arashi, Ohno said that nothing has been decided yet, not even a return concert that was rumored to be held in Spring next year.

+On February 28, 2026, in a post by Starto Entertainment, it was announced that Ohno would leave the agency the same day of Arashi's end of activities, May 31, 2026.
+In a letter, also shared by Starto, Ohno thanks everyone involved during all the years of his career, including the members (of Arashi) and the fans, who have been supporting him since the beginning.
+He did not mention retiring from entertainment, but he did point out that after the last concert, he would like to do what he can at his own pace, being true to himself.